25 Factors to Consider When Adopting From China

 Single women are allowed to adopt a special focus child listed on the Special Needs System of CCCWA (China Centre for Children’s Welfare and Adoption) or non-special focus child.
-Applicants must be at least 30 and no more than 45 years older than the child.
-Applicants should be experienced in childcare or have a child related occupation (doctor, nurse, teacher, etc.).
-The applicant can have no more than 2 children at home, and the youngest must be at least 5 years old.
-Applicants must have a minimum net worth of $100,000 with an annual income of $10,000 per family member (including the prospective adoptee), plus an additional $10,000.
+Applicants must be at least 30 years old and less than 50 years older than the child.
+The applicant can have no more than 2 children at home, and the youngest must be at least 3 years old.

 + Children Available